shuzhao-li-lab/MorPHiC_prlr_cyp19a1_ptn/README.md

 - the term level analysis with the linear model will exaggerate differences between groups.

 Solution: the omnibus results are provided in case someone takes issue with this; however, these differences are real, especially with the aggressive bonferroni-esque correction.
 So we may be leaving less significant things out but that is fine.

+- Khipu is using the default mass search grid, this includes isotopologues that are highly unlikely.
+We can probably restrict the isotopologue search grid to the m, m+13C1, m+13C2 and maybe the m+13C3 isotopologues in the future.

+Solution: restricted Khipu to use only the m, m+13C1, and m+13C3 isotopologues and charges z=1,2,3 or z=-1,-2,-3.
+Default adducts were still allowed.
+This had a fairly major impact on the results but not sure why...